-- 1. Dress - 1.1.
+- 1.1.
 Athletes are required to wear correct dress when appearing before spectators and are required to dress in accordance with JRs Art.
 256.1.5 and Art.
 256.3.1.2.1(e). when they are competing or during the presentation of prizes. - 1.2.
 When inspecting the course, dress must be neat and tidy.
-In any case, riding boots, white breeches, a white or lightly coloured shirt and a white tie must be worn.
-In all cases the collar and cuffs must be white. - 1.3.
+In any case, riding boots, white or light fawn breeches, a longor short-sleeved shirt and a white tie or choker must be worn.
+Shirts must have a white collar; long-sleeved shirts must have white cuffs. - 1.3.
 In bad weather, the Ground Jury may allow the wearing of a greatcoat or waterproof.
 In very warm weather, the Ground Jury may allow Athletes to ride without a jacket. - 1.4.
-It is compulsory for anyone jumping a Horseall persons to wear a properly fastened hard hatHeadgear with a three point retention harness at all times when mounted, including members of the armed services, police, gendarmerie, members of military establishments and national studs.
-This is strongly recommended also for anyone working a Horse in the exercise and schooling areas or anywhere on the showground.
-Notwithstanding the above, protective headgear, secured by a three point retention harness, is compulsory for Juniors, Children, Pony Riders and is recommended for Young Riders, at all times when mounted.
-As an exception to this rule Senior Athletes may be allowed to remove their Headgear for ceremonial protocol in the Competition Arena only. - 1.5.
+It is compulsory for all persons to wear a properly fastened protective Headgear with a three point retention harness at all times when mounted.
+An Athlete who loses his Headgear or whose retention harness becomes unfastened during the course of his round must recover and replace it, or in the case of the retention harness becoming unfastened must refasten it.
+The Athlete is not penalised for halting to retrieve his Headgear and/or refasten the retention harness, but the clock will not be stopped.
+An Athlete who jumps or attempts to jump an obstacle with a retention harness incorrectly fastened will be eliminated unless the circumstances rendered it unsafe for the Athlete to stop immediately in order to refasten the harness (e.g. if the harness becomes unfastened in the middle of a combination or one or two strides before teh obstacle in question.
+As an exception to this rule Senior Athletes may be allowed to remove their Headgear while accepting prizes or during the playing of the National anthem only; they must refasten their Headgear prior to the lap of honour. - 1.5.
 Civilians are required to wear the uniform or dress approved by their NF, a red coat or a black coat, white or light fawn breeches, black or brown boots.
 Other dark coloured boots may be approved at the discretion of the FEI.
-A white tie, or choker, or a hunting stock and a white or lightly coloured shirt must be worn.
-Shirts may have long or short sleeves and must have a white collar; longsleeved shirts must have white cuffs.
-If a jacket is not worn shirts must have sleeves, either short or long sleeves are permitted.
+Shirts may have long or short sleeves and must have a white collar; long-sleeved shirts must have white cuffs.
+A white tie or choker must be worn.
+If a jacket is not worn shirts must have sleeves, either short or long sleeves are permitted. - 1.6.

-- 1.6.
 Members of the armed services, police and gendarmerie, members and employees of military establishments and of national studs may wear civil or service dress. - 1.7.
 At the discretion of the Ground Jury, Athletes who are improperly dressed may be refused permission to take part in the Competition. - 1.8.
 Only the NF-official jacket may be worn by Athletes in Nations Cup Competitions, at Regional, Continental and World Championships and during the Competitions at Olympic and Regional Games.
 Black, red, navy and green jackets with collars of the same colour cannot be registered.